-A lot goes in to install hardwood on stairs.
+A lot goes in to installing hardwood on stairs.
 In most home improvement projects, the skeleton of your stairs is already built, but the surface parts, the treads and risers, might need replacing.
 In this article, you’ll learn how to use hardwood planks to replace or cover your stairs’ existing treads and risers.

 Step One: Trim Planks to Size

 Measure each part of each step of your stairs separately.
 There are four important measurements: the tread (the part that you stand on) length and width and the riser (the back of each stair), and overall length and width.
 If your stairs are uneven in height, add 3/4 inch to the largest height of the riser and trim to fit.
 Do not cut planks too short!
 There is no easy fix for this besides getting a new plank and starting again.